Acceptance, Mindfulness & Emotion Lab

 Brief Description of ERP: My Master’s project explored the different ways therapists conceptualize self-care to better understand factors and activities that promote therapist development.
 This early research project also sought initial evidence as to how such self-care may be related to therapist development (both with respect to professional competence as well as personal growth), therapeutic vitality and perceived efficacy.

-Marks, A. K., McKenna, J. L., & Garcia Coll, C. (in press).
+Marks, A. K., McKenna, J. L., & Garcia Coll, C. (2018).
 National receiving contexts: A critical aspect of immigrant and refugee youth adaptation.
 European Psychologist.

 I am a first year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I’ve moved a lot throughout my life and, with this move to Boston, have now successfully lived in every major region of the US!
 I graduated from the University of Iowa with honors in 2013 with a B.S. in psychology and a B.A. in music.
 My research interests center around multiculturalism, cultural adaptations for empirically based treatments, and mental health disparities.
 I am also particularly interested in acceptance-based treatments (i.e. ABBT, ACT) and mindfulness.
 I will be completing a clinical practicum at McLean Hospital’s Obsessive & Compulsive Disorder Institute during my second year.